The question

 For a developer acquiring a mid-terrace site in Croydon, the numbers frame the decision sharply.
 A 31.1% approval rate on DMR schemes means roughly two in three applications fail.
 If 78% of those failures are design-driven, the single highest-return investment is not in policy consultants, not in daylight assessments, not in heritage statements.
 It is in the architect.

 Consider a worked example.
 You are looking at a mid-terrace property in Addiscombe, guide price £400,000.
 Your scheme proposes 4 units at an estimated GDV of £1.6 million.
 Standard pre-application and design costs might run to £15,000–£20,000.
-A more thorough design process — a recognised architect, a design review panel submission, detailed contextual analysis, high-quality CGIs — might cost £35,000–£45,000.
+A more thorough design process (a recognised architect, a design review panel submission, detailed contextual analysis, high-quality CGIs) might cost £35,000–£45,000.

 The additional £20,000 spent on design quality is not a luxury.
 Against a 31.1% approval rate, it is the most efficient way to shift your odds.
 No other single variable in the Croydon dataset correlates as strongly with refusal as design quality.

 This analysis classifies refusal reasons into a standard taxonomy.
-“Design” as a category covers character, streetscene, massing, materials, and detailed architectural quality — it does not distinguish between them.
+“Design” as a category covers character, streetscene, massing, materials, and detailed architectural quality; it does not distinguish between them.
 A scheme refused for poor materials choice and one refused for excessive massing both register as DES.
 The dataset also cannot capture applications withdrawn before determination, which may represent schemes where design concerns were raised informally at pre-app stage.

 Related

-← All articles Croydon report →
+← All articles Croydon dashboard →